-Character classification is language specific.
+The standard character classes are language specific.
 Therefore, the standard character classes may not apply to all languages.
 Define for a locale only the standard character classes that are appropriate for the locale's language.
 Depending on the language, it may be necessary to define nonstandardized classes.